forestgrape/coronavirus/masks.md

 __Drawbacks__: taken on/off is cumbersome so for shopping I sometimes use surgical masks.
 Also they don't look fashionable ...

 > #### Personal Mask History
 > 1. Started with FFP2 dust protection masks from a hardware store.
 Even though they weren't made from cloth they felt like.
-Officially these masks weren't washable but hand-washing with a lot of soap went well.
+Officially these masks weren't washable but hand-washing with soap worked.
 The masks had a very good and dense fit.
-However this fit came at the cost of reduce comfort; very tight bands around the head and not really comfortable at the nose.
+However this fit came at the cost of a reduced comfort; very tight bands around the head and not really comfortable at the nose.
 > 2. In summer 2020 I bought some cloth mask but I didn't like the fit since there was no fixation above the nose.
 I went to the hardware store to get some other dust FFP2s, however these were sold out but instead they had cloth masks.
 These had a good fit and were comfortable and I used them during summer.
 > 3. In autumn when (evidence for) aerosol transmission increased and it became increasingly clear that cloth mask were not dense enough, I went on to surgical mask.
 There are differences between the models of surgical masks: some are easier to breath through while for others more air sidelines by the nose/eyes.
 For a short time in a super market I don't care, but for longer the sidelined air in the eyes is annoying.
-> 4. In early winter I bought different 'Covid recommended' FFP2.
-However the bands always went around the ears and so the fit was not very tight.
+> 4. In early winter I tried different 'Covid recommended' FFP2s.
+The bands always went around the ears and so the fit was not very tight.
 The loose fit combined with the dense filter produced annoying (and purpose defeating) sidelined air.
 > 5. Around christmas time I went once again to a hardware store to buy some dust FFP2.
 No dust FFP2 again, but dust FFP1 were available.
 They fit (Introduction statement).